slatedocs/slate/source/includes/_apiv1.md

 }
 ```

-This endpoint is used to to suppress a duplicate or invalid listings on MojoPages.
+This endpoint is used to to suppress a duplicate or invalid listings on LocalStack.
 If a listing is SUPPRESSed, we will remove the listing from our site's search results.
 If a CANONICALLISTING_MOJO_ID is included in the path then a redirect is setup with 301 permenant redirection to the correct listing.

 ### HTTP Request